tezos/tezos-mirror/docs/developer/error_monad.rst

 variant type to do this.
 Extensible variants allow us to add a new case to a variant type at the cost of exhaustivity checking.
 We’re going to need two new mechanisms to make this work well.
 The first is an error registration scheme.
-In the actual error monad, this involves the data encoding module, which is how all data is encoded/decoded in Tezos.
-This module is another decently complicated part of the codebase that should probably the subject of a future post.
+In the actual error monad, this involves the :ref:`data encoding module<data_encoding>`, which is how all data is encoded/decoded in Tezos.
 Since you can declare arbitrary new errors, we’ll have a way of adding a printer for each error.

 When we add a new error handler, we’ll use the ``register_handler`` function.
 This function will take a function that takes an error and